JetBrains/teamcity-documentation/topics/getting-started-with-teamcity-cloud.md

 TeamCity Cloud has the following limitations comparing to On-Premises:
 * Limited server configuration and diagnostics.
 See the related pages in the On-Premises documentation: [Installing and Configuring Server](https://www.jetbrains.com/help/teamcity/installing-and-configuring-the-teamcity-server.html) and [Monitoring and Diagnostics](https://www.jetbrains.com/help/teamcity/teamcity-monitoring-and-diagnostics.html).
 * TeamCity Cloud data is backed up and cleaned up automatically.
 The set of available configuration options may differ from the On-Premises installations.
 See the related pages in the On-Premises documentation: [Data Backup](https://www.jetbrains.com/help/teamcity/teamcity-data-backup.html) and [Clean-Up](https://www.jetbrains.com/help/teamcity/clean-up.html).
-* Some settings are unavailable to TeamCity Cloud administrators: for example, cloud profiles' configuration or changing the location for storing external artifacts.
+* Some settings are unavailable to TeamCity Cloud administrators: for example, configuring cloud profiles or changing the location for storing external artifacts.
 See the related pages in the On-Premises documentation: [Integration with Cloud Solutions](https://www.jetbrains.com/help/teamcity/teamcity-integration-with-cloud-solutions.html) and [External Artifact Storage](https://www.jetbrains.com/help/teamcity/configuring-artifacts-storage.html#External+Artifacts+Storage).
 * No plugin management.
 The following bundled plugins are currently disabled:
     * LDAP support
     * Microsoft Windows Domain authentication
-    * VCS Support: CVS and VCS Support: StarTeam
+    * VCS Support: CVS
+    * VCS Support: StarTeam
     * RSS feed support
     * Build Agent JVM updater
     * NuGet Support